AnnaYang2020/RICo_Data_Selection_for_Instruction-Tuning/README.md

 The training implementation in `training/train.py` and the adapted classifier-training implementation in `training/train_classifier.py` are based on the [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca) training code.
 The original copyright and Apache License 2.0 notices are retained in both files.

+## License

+The RICo source code is released under the Apache License 2.0.
+See [`LICENSE`](LICENSE) for details.

+Third-party components retain their original licenses and attribution notices.
+Released data is subject to the terms of its respective source datasets.

 ## Citation

 ```bibtex